RonB8/Data-structures-project/README.md

 # Data-structures-project

+The main file - SortComparison
+Help files for main: HeapsMethods, Methods, MinHeap and QuickSortMethods File analysis and comparison between the 2 algorithms: Performance comparison and analysis

+Description:
-The project analyzes a comparison between 2 types of sorting: quick sorting and stack sorting A pdf document is attached that explains the reasons for the differences between the efficiency of the 2 different algorithms, and why different results can be obtained for different inputs.
+The project was done as part of the course "Data Structure and Introduction to Algorithms" in the degree, and its purpose is to compare 2 types of sorting: quick sorting and heap sorting.
+Attached is a pdf document explaining the reasons for the differences between the efficiency of the 2 different algorithms, and why you can get different results for different inputs.